Hullow/Minishell/Documentation/Shell-functioning.md

 		=> invoke the utility

 	ELSE
-		=> execute the utility in a separate utility environment (see Shell Execution Environment) with actions equivalent to calling the execl() function with :
+		=> execute the utility in a separate utility environment (see Shell Execution Environment) with actions equivalent to calling the execl() function with arguments:

-		- path argument:
+		- path:
 		set to the pathname resulting from the search

 		- arg0: